Welcome to Upper School

 Textbook: Kognity IB Economics

-IB ECONOMICS HL (YR 1 AND 2)
+IB Digital Societies SL OR HL (YR 1 and 2)

 Credits: 1 per year